Stability Based Generalization Bounds for Exponential Family Langevin Dynamics: Experiment Details

 \subsection{Noisy Sign-SGD}

-In this section, we present numerical results for Noisy Sign-SGD proposed in Example \ref{exam:noisy_signsgd}.
+In this section, we present numerical results for Noisy Sign-SGD proposed in section~\ref{subsec:efld}.
 Since none of the existing bounds can give a valid generalization bound for Noisy Sign-SGD, we only present our bound here.

-\textbf{Optimization.} Figures~\ref{fig:noisy_signsgd} (a)-(d) show the training dynamics of Noisy Sign-SGD under various choices of $\alpha_t$.
-As $\alpha_t\to 0$, Noisy Sign-SGD matches both the optimization trajectory as well as the final test accuracy of the original Sign-SGD \citep{bernstein2018signsgd}.
-However, as $\alpha_t$ increases, the distribution over $\{-1,+1\}$ approaches the uniform distribution, and with such high noise, the corresponding Noisy Sign-SGD seems to converge but to a rather sub-optimal value.
+\textbf{Optimization.} Figure~\ref{fig:noisy_signsgd} (a)-(b) show the training dynamics of Noisy Sign-SGD under various choices of $\alpha_t$.
+For small $\alpha_t$, Noisy Sign-SGD matches both the optimization trajectory as well as the test accuracy of the original Sign-SGD \citep{bernstein2018signsgd}.
+However, as $\alpha_t$ increases, the distribution over $\{-1,+1\}$ is more spread out and the corresponding Noisy Sign-SGD seems to converge but to a sub-optimal value.

-\textbf{Generalization Bound.} Figure \ref{fig:noisy_signsgd}(e)-(f) show that our bound successfully bounds the empirical test error.
+\textbf{Generalization Bound.} Figure \ref{fig:noisy_signsgd}(c)-(d) show that our bound successfully bounds the empirical test error.
 Larger $\alpha_t$ leads to sharper generalization bounds.
-However, larger $\alpha_t$ adversely affects the optimization, e.g., Figure~\ref{fig:noisy_signsgd} (a)-(d) blue and orange lines.
+However, larger $\alpha_t$ adversely affects the optimization, e.g., Figure~\ref{fig:noisy_signsgd} (a)-(b) blue and orange lines.
 The results illustrate the trade-off between the empirical optimization and the generalization bound.
 In practice, one needs to balance the optimization error and generalization by choosing a suitable scaling $\alpha_t$.